UnifiedPaymentSolutions/everypay-android/README.md

 Everypay.with(this).setMerchantParamsStep(new MyMerchantParamsStep()).setMerchantPaymentStep(new MyMerchantPaymentStep()) ... .build();
 ```

 `run()` needs to be called in background thread and its is asyncronous.
-If it throws an exception, the payment process is cancelled and the `stepFailure()` listener method is called on the main thread.

 ## Theming the card input form